vincentkeizer/SignalR-typings-creator/readme.md

 Install-Package SignalRTypingsCreator
 ```

-The nuget package contains a post build target which triggers the commanad line tool for the current project.
+The nuget package contains a post build target which triggers the command line tool for the current project.

 **Note:**